grvt7/learning-angular13/readme.txt

 The project requires node and angular/cli installed in the system with bin added to the path.

-The node modules have been removed from all the projects, hence the projects will not run.
+The node modules have been removed from all the projects, as a result the projects will not run.

 To run the projects
 1. Open Command Prompt and navigate to the project root directory.